Dear MendMeShop,

 Biceps Tendonitis Treatments - What You Can Do!

 If you have a biceps tendinitis, resting your arm is highly recommended.
-Avoid activities that cause pain or may have caused the inflammation and begin cold compression treatments as soon as possible.
+Avoid activities that cause pain or may have caused the inflammation and begin using a Cold Compress or Ice Pack as soon as possible.

 Scar tissue develops as damaged biceps tissue heals.
 This can lead to re-injury or other painful conditions if left untreated.